Innisfail Eagles

 The Innisfail Eagles are a senior ice hockey team based in Innisfail, Alberta, Canada.
 Alberta Senior AA champions in 2012–13, the Eagles moved up to compete at the Senior AAA level for 2013–14.
-They played in the Allan Cup Hockey West until 2020 and moved to the Senior AA Ranchland League in 2021-22.
+They played in the Allan Cup Hockey West until 2020 and moved to the Senior AA Ranchland League in 2021–22.
+The Eagles once again rejoined ACHW, now renamed back to the Chinook Hockey League for the 2022–23 season where they continue to play as of 2024.

 History

 The Eagles were founded in 1947.